swcarpentry/r-novice-inflammation/reference.md

 In R, the last executed line of a function is automatically returned

-- Specifying a default value for a function argrment
+- Specifying a default value for a function argument

 		increment_me <- function(value_to_increment, value_to_increment_by = 1){
 			value_to_increment + value_to_increment_by